JumpstartLab/professional_heroku/pitch.markdown

 Pricing for this course is $20K to cover the first six attendees, $1300 for each additional attendee over six, and $1500 per instructor for travel.
 Classes of 12 or fewer are run by one instructor, 12-24 have two instructors.

 (( Contact Us to Schedule a Class at Your Company big button ))

+## Public Class

+We're measuring interest in offering this as a public, one-person-buys-one-ticket public class.
+If you're interested, please [send us an email](mailto:professional_heroku@jumpstartlab.com) and tell us where you're located.

 ## Who We Are